mirucon/required-ja/required.md

 *   The screenshot may optionally show supported plugins, settings and templates.
 *   The screenshot should not be a logo or mockup.
 *   The screenshot should be no bigger than 1200 x 900px.
+*   Do not use subjective words like brilliant, amazing, best, trusted, etc. These words describe your opinion rather than what the theme actually is.
+Also, displaying theme statistics in screenshots is forbidden, e.g: top 100, most downloaded, 5 stars, etc. These can’t be verified with certainty and are temporary.

 ## Privacy